HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readUserAnswer_ms.php
 __readUserAnswer_ms.php__ manages and presents information about submitted duggor.
-The microservice checks if the user has the right permissions, then gets the submission and filter data from the database.
+The microservice checks if the user has the right permissions, retreives the submission and filter data from the database.
 After processing the data, it formats it for display in a table and returns it in an organized way.
 The microservice retrieves all updated data from the database (through retrieveResultedService_ms.php) as the output for the microservice.
 See __retrieveResultedService_ms.php__ for more information.

 __Include original service files:__ sessions.php, basic.php